stevendinhdev/stevendinhdev/README.md

 ### Hi there 👋

-I'm Steven Dinh, I'm a software engineer specialized in web and blockchain technologies, I work mostly with React, Node, Python but I'm also interested by Blockchain, Solidity, Rust and Web3.
+I'm Steven Dinh, I'm a software engineer specialized in web and blockchain technologies, I work mostly with React, Node, Python but I'm also interested in Blockchain, Solidity, Rust and Web3.

 <!--